 Compared to using a variety of standalone FTP and SFTP tools and scripts, managed file transfer (MFT) technology allows professionals to streamline how data is transferred.
-Managed file transfers help organizations send and receive files in the cloud and across their private networks, create and control workflows, automate business processes, and centralize management from a single system.
+MFT helps organizations send and receive files in the cloud and across their private networks, create and control workflows, automate business processes, and centralize management from a single system.

 Managed file transfer solutions are a type of software that use industry-standard network protocols and encryption methods to streamline the management of company data.
-The "managed” in managed file transfer refers to how the solution can automate and transfer your data across your organization, network, systems, applications, trading partners, and cloud environments from a single, central interface.
+The "managed” in MFT refers to how the solution can automate and transfer your data across your organization, network, systems, applications, trading partners, and cloud environments from a single, central interface.

 MFT file transfers reduce costs, improve the quality of your data transmissions, and help you meet stringent security compliance requirements for regulations like PCI DSS and HIPAA.
 MFT software also simplifies your system-to-system, user-to-system, and user-to-user file transfers—and keeps security at the forefront of everything it does.

-So we know the what and why of MFT solutions, but we haven’t discussed how MFT works.
+So we know what MFT is and why you should use an MFT solution, but we haven’t discussed how MFT works.
 How do managed file transfers exchange sensitive information?
 How do they benefit and secure your organization?

 Say you need to send a confidential document to someone in a remote office.
 Maybe it’s a seasonal restaurant menu for another retail location, maybe it’s an audit report for a trading partner, or maybe it’s a financial document for a homeowner.
 Whatever the scenario, you can send the file to a third party by using an MFT solution.